Restoring RV Decals in 5 Easy Steps

 After selecting the right sanding paper, the next step should be cleaning.
 As its name suggests, wet sanding usually requires a lubricant to keep the sandpaper from damaging or burning the surface.

-Use mild detergent and water to wash the clean the surface.
+Use mild detergent and water to wash and clean the surface.

 -